 Isaiah 12 is the beautiful prophecy that Jehovah would become our salvation in Messiah and mentions that His name would be exalted.
-(See Philippians 2:9-10)
+(See Philippians 2:910.)

-Isaiah 12-27 consists mostly of judgments pronounced against the various nations.
-By God's judgment the inhabitants would learn righteousness (26:9).
-In His final judgment on the nations, God promised to hide His people away in a place of safety 26:20-21), which is apparently the marriage supper of the Lamb (Rev. 19:7-9; I Cor.
-15:51-57; I Thess.
-4:13-18).
+Isaiah 13-27 consists mostly of judgments pronounced against the various nations.
+By God's judgment the inhabitants would learn right-eousness (26:9).
+In His final judgment on the nations, God promised to hide His people away in a place of safety (26:20-21), which is apparently the marriage supper of the Lamb (Revelation 19:7-9; I Corinthians 15:51-57; 1 Thessalonians 4:1318).
 Israel's own efforts to save itself were compared to a bed too short for a man to stretch himself on and a covering to narrow to wrap himself in (28:20).
-The only covering that hide Israel's sins was the covering of God's Spirit that would be provided in Christ (30:1).
+The only covering that could hide Israel's sins was the covering of God's Spirit that would be provided in Christ (30:1).
 The people of Israel were bringing God's judgment upon themselves by going to Egypt and turning to the arm of flesh for help (31:1-3).
-The only hiding place from the tempests of judgment and storms of life was the promised King who would come t reign in righteousness.
+The only hiding place from the tempests of judgment and storms of life was the promised King who would come to reign in righteousness.,

 Isaiah 34:1-8 pictures God's wrath upon the nations in the Battle of Armageddon.
-(See Rev. 19:11-12)
+(See Revelation 19:11-21.)

-Isaiah 35:8 describe the way (road) to heaven that God would provide in Christ as a highway of holiness (see John 14:1-6).
+Isaiah 35:8 describes the way (road) to heaven that God would provide in Christ as a highway of holiness.
+(See John 14:1-6.)